melindahiggins2000/A_Series_of_R_Workshops/workshop1/part1.md

 ---

 Notice that we use the `<-` assignment command.
 This is equivalent to using an `=` equals sign.
-However, the `=` sign had other functionality in R. So, to avoid confusion the assignment `<-` command is used. `x <- 5` is read as x gets 5 or rather x is assigned to 5.
+However, the `=` sign had other functionality in R. So, to avoid confusion the assignment `<-` command is used. `x <- 5` is read as "x gets 5"" or rather "x is assigned to 5".

 You will also notice after typing each command nothing else happens - no output is shown.
 To see what has been assigned to each variable, you simply type the name of the variable.